childrens education fund

 One of the first mysteries I came across was how to own the properties – in my personal name, in a cc, a company, or a trust?
 My answer depended on who I talked to, so I did a bit of everything, which is subject for another blog to be released soon.

 At the time (2001), I had two daughters approaching their teens with private school fees and university fees looming.
-If I only had a Rand for every time a parent had said to me, “our child starts school/university next year, how does on save for your childrens education?…oh well, no more holidays for us and time for bread and water rations”.
+If I only had a Rand for every time a parent had said to me, “our child starts school/university next year, how does on save for your children's education?

-Let’s face the facts, and see what a year at university costs in today’s money:
+Let’s face the facts, and see what a year at university costs in today’s money (2021):